 When installing greenscape features in North Texas, water usage is always an important consideration.
 Due to the need to conserve water in our hot climate, many homeowners and commercial property managers have decided to switch to artificial grass in the DFW areas.

 Contact the artificial grass experts to learn more

-At Synthetic Greenscapes, every residential and commercial artificial grass installation we handle is custom-designed work intended to beautify the unique characteristics of each property.
+At Synthetic Greenscapes, every residential and commercial artificial grass installation service in Dallas we handle is custom-designed work intended to beautify the unique characteristics of each property.
 We invite you to contact us to learn more about having a North Texas artificial grass installation at your home or business.
 Our highly trained professionals will take care of your property in the Dallas-Fort Worth, TX area as if it were our own.
 We look forward to coming out to your property to do a free estimate and discuss your vision for your residential or commercial property.